harvester/harvesterhci.io/versioned_docs/version-0.2.0/vm-management/create-vm.md

 ---
 sidebar_position: 1
 ---

+# Create a VM

-# How to Create a VM
+## How to Create a VM

 Create one or more virtual machines from the **Virtual Machines** page.

 1. Choose the option to create either one or multiple VM instances.
 1. The VM name is required.
-1. (Optional) you can select to use the VM template.
+1. (Optional) You can select to use the VM template.
 By default we have added ISO, raw, and Windows image templates.
 1. Configure the CPU and Memory of the VM.
 1. Select a custom VM image.
 1. Select SSH keys or upload a new one.
 1. To add more disks to the VM, go to the **Volumes** tab.
 The default disk will be the root disk.
 1. To configure networks, go to the **Networks** tab.
 The **Management Network** is added by default.
 It is also possible to add secondary networks to the VMs using vlan networks (configured on **Advanced > Networks**).
-1. Optional: Configure advanced options like hostname and cloud-init data in the **Advanced Options** section.
+1. (Optional) Configure advanced options like hostname and cloud-init data in the **Advanced Options** section.

 ![](/img/create-vm.png)

-### Cloud config examples
+## Cloud config examples

 Config for the password of the default user: